dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 <expandable alt_header="Does dbt Assist access my warehouse data?">

-  dbt Assist utilizes the user’s prompt to initiate a search via client’s API of the client’s model provided by its AI vendor and returns probable output.
+  dbt Assist utilizes the user’s prompt to initiate a search via APIs of the client’s model provided by its AI vendor and returns probable output.
 Such output must be double-checked by the user for completeness and accuracy.
-This does not involve the use of client’s warehouse data.
+This does not involve the use of the client’s warehouse data.

 </expandable>